PhilippRedel/natives/VEHICLE/SetVehicleRoofLivery.md

 Used to set the tornado custom (convertible) rooftop livery.

-Livery value that works for tornado custom is between 0 and 9 from what i can tell.
-Maybe 0-8 even.
+Livery value that works for tornado custom is between 0 (No Livery) and 6.

-Might work on other custom vehicles but im not sure what those might be, only confirmed it working with the tornado custom.
+Only Vehicle with a working roof livery is tornado5.

 ## Parameters